-When strict mode is enabled for a MySQL tenant by setting the STRICT_TRANS_TABLES or STRICT_ALL_TABLES parameter in the sql_mode parameter, the system handles data type conversion failures during DML statements (such as INSERT, UPDATE, REPLACE, and DELETE) and SELECT statements in different ways.
+When the sql_mode parameter is set to strict mode (by specifying STRICT_TRANS_TABLES or STRICT_ALL_TABLES), data type conversion failures during DML statements (such as INSERT, UPDATE, REPLACE, and DELETE) and SELECT statements are handled differently.

 Core differences